Alan-John-Byrne/NeoVim-Config/README.md

 ### Global Environment Variables:

 Some environment Variables are required to exposed to the OS at all times.
-For example, if you're using the WezTerm Multi-plexer, it won't be able to see the variables you've set within your terminal profiles, <u>**only those that are global and set via your system settings**.</u>
+For example, if you're using the WezTerm Multiplexer (MUX), it won't be able to see the variables you've set within your terminal profiles, <u>**only those that are global and set via your system settings**.</u>

 | Variable               | Description                                        | Why?                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     |